rajabishek/swift-essentials/manuscript/03_xml.md

 ### didEndElement method
 This method is called by the parser object on its delegate whenever it encounters a closing xml tag.

+### didEndDocument method
+This method is called by the parser object on its delegate when it has completed parsing the entire document.